mhuseinn/todo-list/README.md

 # Simple Todo List Web Application

-This is a Simple Todo List created using HTML and Javascript
+This is a Simple Todo List created using HTML, CSS, and Javascript